Rethinking Reward Models for Multi-Domain Test-Time Scaling: Analysis on Why PRMs Fail in the Multi-Domain Settings

 We quantify the above length distribution shift with the Wasserstein distance~\citep{kantorovich1960mathematical}, reporting distances from the test set to the unfiltered pool (\textbf{Train}), the \GenORM training set, and the \GenPRM training set.
 In the math domain (\Cref{tab:wasserstein_distance_math}), \GenPRM has the smallest distance (\eg, overall: 2.760/2.430/1.600 for Train/\GenORM/\GenPRM), whereas in the multi-domain setting (\Cref{fig:training_distribution,tab:wasserstein_distance}) it has \textbf{the largest} distance (\eg, overall: 0.202/0.532/3.083 for Train/\GenORM/\GenPRM).

-The distribution shift of \GenPRM also corresponds to its degradation (), evaluated in the multi-domain setting. \Cref{fig:distance_vs_improvement} shows a strong negative correlation between the Wasserstein distance and per-domain improvement over majority voting (\(N{=}16\)) for \GenPRM (\(-0.625\)), whereas correlations are weak for the other methods (\(0.345/0.048/0.082\) for \DisORM/\DisPRM/\GenORM).
+The distribution shift of \GenPRM also corresponds to its degradation across domains, observed in the multi-domain setting (\Cref{fig:overall_bon}). \Cref{fig:distance_vs_improvement} shows a strong negative correlation between the Wasserstein distance and per-domain improvement over majority voting with $N{=}16$ for \GenPRM (\(-0.625\)), whereas correlations are weak for the other methods (\(0.345/0.048/0.082\) for \DisORM/\DisPRM/\GenORM).
 Together, these results suggest that \emph{consensus filtering} induces a length-distribution shift that disproportionately affects \GenPRM in the multi-domain setting, despite its robustness to label noise.